pra465/Namaste-React/README.md

+heading --> is an object
+    later while updating the dom render method converts the heading object(react element into the normal HTML tag)

+    React can work in a small portion of a page as well

 ## <----- Igniting our app ----->
 We have to do a lot of changes to push our code to production -